-Adding a stretchable and sticky header to a SwiftUI ScrollView
+Adding a stretchable & sticky header to a SwiftUI ScrollView

-As we’ve previously looked at how to implement offset tracking and stretchable headers for SwiftUI scroll views, let’s combine them to implement a scroll view header that stretches as you pull down and sticks to the navigation bar as you scroll.
+As we’ve previously looked at how to implement offset tracking and stretchable headers for SwiftUI scroll views, let’s combine them to implement a stretchy, sticky scroll view header.

 Example

-If you are unsure of what kind of view I mean, consider this nice album screen from the Spotify iOS app:
+If you are unsure of what kind of view I mean, consider this nice Spotify album screen:

 A Spotify screenshot